Four Reasons to Stand Ground Against Disrespect

 Standing your ground is a precautionary measure to ensure that the offender does not violate another person’s right to be respected and get away with it.

 There are good reasons for an individual to stand ground against this enemy which undermines morale, sabotages progress and ruin relationships.
-Here are five reasons which enable self-worth and self-growth in the one who stands, and may also have a positive influence on the offender.
+Here are four reasons which enable self-worth and self-growth in the one who stands, and may also have a positive influence on the offender.

-(1) To Showcase the Respect Everyone Deserves
+(1) To Showcase Respectability

 The individual who stands ground against disrespect is showcasing his respectability.
 He is setting the standard for interactions with the offender and with everyone else, especially if he makes it clear that he offers the same kind of civility that he is asking.
 People learn by observing each other, and when one person insists that he and everyone in his space be treated humanely, the attitude spreads.